 If you absolutely won’t switch wallets but need reliable Find My alerts, two alternatives are worth considering.

 AirTag in a wallet holder card.
-Apple AirTag has a louder speaker (~60 dB but with stronger bass frequencies that penetrate better).
-Use with a card-shaped holder like Rolling Square AirCard Pro for thin profile in slim wallets, or accept slightly more bulk in thick wallets.
+Apple AirTag has a louder speaker with stronger bass frequencies that penetrate leather better.
+Apple’s new AirTag announcement states that the latest AirTag “is 50 percent louder than the previous generation,” so a card-shaped holder like the Rolling Square AirCard Pro keeps a thin profile in slim wallets while staying audible.
+Accept slightly more bulk in thick wallets.

 Chipolo x Secrid Miniwallet.
 Integrates the tracker speaker into the wallet’s external face — chime fires through a grille on the outside.